 Porth Wen - An abandoned brickworks on Anglesey

 On the north coast of Anglesey, a few miles west of Amlwch, are the remains of a brickworks.
 It was opened at the turn of the last century to make bricks for the steel industry.
 The bricks were exported by sea from its own wharf.
 The works closed down at the start of the first world war and most of it has slowly rusted away ever since.
-This website now has additional features on Llanlleiana porcelain works, Cemaes Bay brickworks and the navigation markers at Carmel Head.
+This website also has additional features on Llanlleiana porcelain works, Cemaes Bay brickworks and tramway and the navigation markers at Carmel Head.

 Rhyl & District Model Railway Club